(CNN) -- Here's an in-depth look at the life of Cardinal Bernard Francis Law.

 July 21, 2003 - A spokesman for the Massachusetts attorney general says former Cardinal Bernard Law and other top officials in Boston's Roman Catholic Archdiocese will not face criminal charges for keeping abusive priests in church parishes.

-May 27, 2004 - Law is made Archpriest of the Patriarchal (now Papal) Liberian Basilica of St. Mary Major in Rome, Italy.
+May 27, 2004 - Law is made archpriest of the Patriarchal (now Papal) Liberian Basilica of St. Mary Major in Rome.